lochmueller/language_detection/README.md

 ## Troubleshooting

-Q: There are missing or wrong languages in the detection process.
+> There are missing or wrong languages in the detection process.
+Why?

-A: Do you check in incognito mode?
+Do you check in incognito mode?
 The browser will not send all languages in incognito mode.
 So "wrong results" are possible.
+Please check the request header to TYPO3 in detail.
+Otherwise, perhaps the DefaultNegotiation do not handle the "best fitting language" selection process for your needs?